Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Computational Study

-We use the proposed lifted-EPIs (LEPIs) and lower-SIs (LSIs) in a branch-and-cut algorithm to tackle this problem.
-To maintain generality of the test instances of problem \eqref{eq:mean_risk}, we do not impose any assumption, such as Assumption \ref{assumption}, on $a_L$ and $a_H$ in addition to non-negativity.
-Therefore, we only incorporate LEPIs and LSIs in our branch-and-cut algorithm.
+This case will be explored in Section \ref{sect:comp_multi_weights}.
+To maintain generality of the test instances of problem \eqref{eq:mean_risk}, we do not impose any assumption, such as Assumption \ref{assumption}, on the two weights $a_L$ and $a_H$ in addition to non-negativity.
+Therefore, we only incorporate lifted-EPIs (LEPIs) and lower-SIs (LSIs) in our branch-and-cut algorithm.
 We add one valid inequality after exploring every ten branch-and-bound nodes in the following way.
 At a fractional solution $(\overline{w},\overline{x})$, we generate an LEPI with respect to $\delta = (\delta_1, \delta_2,\dots, \delta_n)$, such that $\overline{x}_{\delta_1} \geq \overline{x}_{\delta_2} \geq \dots \geq \overline{x}_{\delta_n}$.
 Let $\overline{x}^H$ be the sub-vector of $\overline{x}$ that corresponds to all the higher-weighted items.
-We derive $i_0\in \{0,1,\dots, |\mathcal{I}_L|-1\}$ following the rule given in \cite{yu2017polyhedral} that identifies the most violated SI over $\mathcal{I}_L$.
-With this particular $i_0$ and the descending order of $\overline{x}^H$, we construct the corresponding LSI.
+With the descending order of $\overline{x}^H$ and $i_0 = k-1$, we construct the corresponding LSI.
 If the violation of LEPI at $(\overline{w},\overline{x})$ is higher than that of LSI, then the LEPI is added to update the relaxation problem.
 Otherwise, the LSI is added.
 We refer to this branch-and-cut algorithm as BC-LEPI-LSI. \\

-To evaluate the effectiveness of the proposed inequalities, we test our method BC-LEPI-LSI against another branch-and-cut algorithm that incorporates the ALIs \cite{yu2017polyhedral}.
-We call this algorithm BC-ALI.
-The readers may find the definition of an ALI in Corollary \ref{coro:lifted_vs_epi}.
-We also add one ALI after exploring every ten branch-and-bound nodes, and such an ALI is constructed according to the descending order of $\overline{x}$.
+To evaluate the effectiveness of the proposed inequalities, we test our method BC-LEPI-LSI against another branch-and-cut algorithm that incorporates the ALIs \cite{yu2017polyhedral} (see Corollary \ref{coro:lifted_vs_epi}).
+We add one ALI after exploring every ten branch-and-bound nodes, and such an ALI is constructed according to the descending order of $\overline{x}$.
 Moreover, we compare the computational performance of BC-LEPI-LSI against directly solving the SOCP using a mixed-integer SOCP solver.
 Later we refer to this method simply as SOCP. \\